Configuring Failover in OpManager

 What are the prerequisites?

-• Have the database in a separate server: Ensure that the database for your OpManager installation is setup in a separate server and not the same server in which the primary or secondary OpManager instance is installed (MSSQL setup preferred).
+- Have the database in a separate server: Ensure that the database for your OpManager installation is setup in a separate server and not the same server in which the primary or secondary OpManager instance is installed (MSSQL or remote PGSQL setup).

 Create a folder in a separate server and share it with both the primary and secondary servers.
 Ensure that both primary and secondary servers have access to the shared folder with write permission.